E2110/Biped-Robot-Prototype/README.md

 ![NTNU_logo](assets/NTNU_logo.png)

 This is the reposatory for our Bachelor's thesis.
-It will be updated continously the next months :lying_face:... or at least as often as we manage.
-The project has a deadline in May, that will also be the deadline to finish the git.
-Up until then this reposatory may or may not be a complete mess.
+The target group for this git is other electrical engeneering students at NTNU.
+Therefor knowledge acquired during the course of study is to be expected.
+The documentaions and explanaitons in this git should give enough information to be a foundation for further work.

 Anyways this project is about a thin and simple robot that can't walk.
 We will teach it to walk.
 How?
 Through C++ and ROS.
-Each part of the robot will have it's own floder where we explain the code associated with that part.
+Each part of the robot will have it's own floder where we explain the code and everything? associated with that part.

-Shoutout to the two previous groups that worked on this project.
-Most of the information and explanation in the earlier stages of the repository will be gathered from their theses.

 # Flashing Ubuntu 18.04